urizennnn/Exam-net/README.md

 npm run admin:dev
 ```

+Both the main application and the admin portal expect `VITE_AUTH_API_URL` to be
+set to the authentication service base URL.

 ### How It Works

 All member accounts are created from the admin portal.
 From the **Members** page administrators can invite new users by entering their name, email and role.
 The dashboard sends a `POST /admin/invite` request which triggers an email using `templates/member-invitation.html`.